Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Communication Design Examples for FL in Noisy Channels

-Another technique that can benefit from our theoretical results is to control the diversity order of a receiver combining scheme, such as using multiple receive antennas or multiple time or frequency slots.
-Essentially we are leveraging the repeated transmissions to reduce the effective noise power via diversity combining, and by only activating sufficient diversity branches as we progress over the learning rounds, resources can be more efficiently utilized.
+Another technique that can benefit from our theoretical results is to control the \emph{diversity order} of a receiver combining scheme, such as using multiple receive antennas, multiple time slots, or multiple frequency resources.
+Essentially we are leveraging the repeated transmissions to reduce the effective noise power via receive diversity combining, and by only activating sufficient diversity branches as we progress over the learning rounds, resources can be more efficiently utilized.

-\mypara{Uplink diversity requirement.} We assume the updated local model is independently received $P$ times (over time, frequency, space, or some combination of them) in the $t$-th communication round.
-Reusing the notations and the channel inversion rule in \eqref{eqn:channelinversion}, the $P_t$ received signals for the $i$-th element can be denoted as
+\mypara{Uplink diversity requirement.} We assume the uploaded local model is independently received $L_t$ times (over time, frequency, space, or some combination of them) in the $t$-th round.
+Reusing the notations and the channel inversion rule in \eqref{eqn:channelinversion}, the $L_t$ received signals for the $i$-th element can be denoted as

-For simplicity, we write $\rho_{t,p} = \rho_{0}$ as the average transmit power.
-The received SNR of the global model after the diversity combining can be written as
+For simplicity, we fixed the average transmit power for each branch: $\rho_{t,l} = \rho_{0}$, but this can be easily extended to incorporate power allocation over diversity branches \cite{G:05}.
+The receive SNR of the global model after the diversity combining can be written as

 Compared with the SNR of the power control policy in (\ref{eqn:snrg_tpc}), we can derive the diversity requirement as

 where $\lceil a \rceil$ denotes the ceiling operation on $a$.